forta-network/docs/docs/advanced-testing.md

 }
 ```

 Here we simulate 2 transfers of Tether tokens from the unlocked account.
-After these transactions are mined by Ganache, you should see the agent scan the blocks shortly after (may take a few seconds).
-The agent should alert about one of these transactions.
+After these transactions are mined by Ganache, you should see the bot scan the blocks shortly after (may take a few seconds).
+The bot should alert about one of these transactions.
 Sweet!
 Note that Ganache behaviour is to mine a new block for each transaction.

 ## Automating the above

 While it's cool to be able to manually run the above scripts, it would be amazing to have it all automated.
 This is exactly what we have done in the provided [agent.spec.js](https://github.com/forta-protocol/forta-agent-examples/blob/master/advanced-testing-js/src/agent.spec.js) file.
-In it you will find a Jest test suite that will fork a Ganache chain, run simulated transactions and verify that the agent outputs the correct findings.
+In it you will find a Jest test suite that will fork a Ganache chain, run simulated transactions and verify that the bot outputs the correct findings.

 ## Other considerations

 - A known limitation of Ganache is the lack of tracing data.
-If your agent relies on trace data (either using `txEvent.traces` directly, or indirectly using `txEvent.filterFunction`), then this simulation will not generate the correct findings.
+If your bot relies on trace data (either using `txEvent.traces` directly, or indirectly using `txEvent.filterFunction`), then this simulation will not generate the correct findings.